1drop/shopware-prometheus/README.md

-# OdPrometheus plugin for Shopware
+# OdsPrometheus plugin for Shopware

 ## What is Prometheus
 [Prometheus](https://prometheus.io) is a modern monitoring platform.
 You can collect metrics through the HTTP protocol using